© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 A linear earthwork north east of West Woodyates Manor: part of the `Bokerley Line' is a scheduled monument protected by Historic England under reference 1012138.
 View the official record →

-The Bokerley Line is a linear earthwork north east of West Woodyates Manor in Dorset, England, representing one of the most substantial defensive works of the Late Roman period in Britain.
+The Bokerley Line is a substantial linear earthwork located north east of West Woodyates Manor in Dorset, comprising a bank and ditch that runs for several miles across the chalk downland.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1012138.

 A linear earthwork north east of West Woodyates Manor: part of the `Bokerley Line' is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1012138.